Food / 8 March, 2023 / My Baba

 - Remove from the fridge and serve a portion 1-2 tablespoons of the soaked oat mix in a bowl, or cup.
 If it’s firm and you prefer a looser mix, then add a little milk/ yogurt/ water until its a consistency you like.
 Once you are happy with oats you are ready to blend the quick berry smoothie.

 - Take a small blender: add the date, banana, frozen berries and either 1 tablespoon milk/ water, then blend.
 Top the oats with the smoothie topping.
 You are ready to serve.

-Eggy bread is also a great time-saver if you don’t have time to make a pancake batter in the morning.
-And let’s face it there are plenty of mornings when you’re too tired, or there isn’t time.
+Eggy bread is also a great time-saver if you’re looking for an easy breakfast idea, and let’s face it, there are plenty of mornings when you’re too tired or there isn’t time.
 But as breakfast recipes go, this is an easy one.
-You can use any bread you like and if you have a multigrain loaf don’t worry it will work, just cut the crusts off to make the end result softer and easier to eat.
+You can use any bread you like and if you have a multigrain loaf don’t worry, it will work, just cut the crusts off to make the end result softer and easier to eat.
 This warm eggy bread served with berries is a taste from my childhood and I love making this for my kids, it evokes happy memories.

 - sliced bread is best